Prince Vsevolod Ivanovich of Russia: Revolution

 During the chaotic rule of the Provisional Government, and after the October Revolution, Prince Vsevolod lived with his grandmother and some relatives, at Pavlovsk.
 When the Serbian diplomatic mission left Russia in 1918, they offered to take the family to Finland under Serbian protection.
 They refused.
 After the Bolsheviks took power, Vsevolod's father and two of his uncles Constantine and Igor were sent to internal exile in the Urals.
 They were killed at Alapaevsk, along with other Romanov relatives, in July 1918.
-Vsevolod's mother, who had followed her husband, spent many months imprisoned narrowly escaping being killed herself.
-Prince Vsevolod and his sister were safe under the care of their grandmother in the Marble Place.
+Vsevolod's mother, who had followed her husband, spent many months imprisoned, narrowly escaping being killed herself.
+Prince Vsevolod and his sister were safe under the care of their grandmother in the Marble Palace.
 As time went on, their circumstances became increasingly difficult as the palace and its contents were requisitioned.
 Their grandmother was forced to secretly sell family heirlooms to provide for the family.

 They were finally able to escape revolutionary Russia with the help of Swedish diplomats, at the invitation of Queen Victoria of Sweden.
-In October 1918, the small family group consisting of, four-year-old Vsevolod, his sister Catherine, their paternal grandmother, his uncle George, his aunt Vera, Miss Irwin (the children's Irish nanny) and three attendants were permitted by the Bolsheviks to leave Russia.
+In October 1918, the small family group consisting of four-year-old Vsevolod, his sister Catherine, their paternal grandmother, his uncle George, his aunt Vera, Miss Irwin (the children's Irish nanny) and three attendants were permitted by the Bolsheviks to leave Russia.
 They traveled first to Tallinn in Estonia, from there they crossed the Baltic to Finland.
 In Helsinki they boarded the Swedish vessel Ångermanland and traveled via Mariehamn to Stockholm.
 At Stockholm harbor, they met Prince Gustaf Adolf, who took them to the royal palace.